interfacerproject/Interfacer-notebook/README.md

 }
 ```
 # Introduction
+This repository contains notebooks for several use cases:
-This notebook implements a use-case defined during the [Reflow project](https://reflowproject.eu/) that focusses on making isolation gowns used in hospitals more circular.
+1. a [flow](https://github.com/interfacerproject/Interfacer-notebook/blob/main/isogowns.ipynb) defined during the [Reflow project](https://reflowproject.eu/) that focusses on making isolation gowns used in hospitals more circular.
 The use-case is described [here](https://reflowproject.eu/blog/the-development-of-circular-isolation-gowns-a-case-study/).
 The flow expressed according to Value Flows is represented by the following picture (taken from this [repo](https://github.com/reflow-project/Amsterdam-pilot/tree/main/graphviz)):
 ![Isolation Gowns Value Flows](/img/isogowns.png?raw=true "Isolation Gowns Value Flows")

-The notebook implements a part of it which concerns the agents `hospital` and `Textile Company` (called the cleaner in the notebook).
+    - The notebook implements a part of it which concerns the agents `hospital` and `Textile Company` (called the cleaner in the notebook).
+2. a [flow](https://github.com/interfacerproject/Interfacer-notebook/blob/main/gownshirt.ipynb) defined in this [file](https://github.com/interfacerproject/Interfacer-notebook/blob/main/gownshirt_flow.1.1.txt).
+3. a [flow](https://github.com/interfacerproject/Interfacer-notebook/blob/main/IFUsersFlows.ipynb) corresponding to the [Interfacer](https://www.interfacerproject.eu/) project's front-end [here](https://interfacer-gui-staging.dyne.org/).
+4. a flow corresponding to the [Libre Solar](https://libre.solar/) project (in progress).

 # Installation
 We assume you have python 3 installed on your system.
 Here the step by step installation: